Patrickodida/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing possible combinations of single digit numbers
+printing last digit of a number